BIMI Record Generator

 Introduction:

-Brand Indicators for Message Identification, or BIMI, lets participating mailbox providers find a domain's preferred logo through DNS after the message passes aligned email authentication.
-The visible logo is not controlled by a single TXT record alone.
-It depends on the sending domain's DMARC posture, the BIMI DNS owner name, the logo URL, optional evidence such as a Verified Mark Certificate or Common Mark Certificate, and the receiver's own display policy.
+Brand Indicators for Message Identification, or BIMI, gives a sending domain a DNS-based way to point participating mailbox providers toward its preferred brand indicator.
+The logo is considered only after the message passes aligned email authentication, so BIMI sits on top of SPF, DKIM, and DMARC rather than replacing them.
+A visible inbox mark depends on the sender's authentication posture, the BIMI owner name, the logo asset, optional evidence such as a Verified Mark Certificate or Common Mark Certificate, and the receiver's own display policy.

-A BIMI record is published as a DNS TXT record below a selector owner such as default._bimi.example.com.
-The record starts with v=BIMI1, points l= at an HTTPS SVG or SVGZ logo asset, and may include a= for certificate or authority evidence.
+A BIMI assertion is published as a DNS TXT record under a selector owner such as default._bimi.example.com.
+The record starts with v=BIMI1, uses l= for the logo location, and may use a= for a certificate or evidence document.
 Optional tags such as avp= and lps= can express avatar preference or local-part selector behavior where receivers support them.

-BIMI is closely tied to DMARC because receivers need a way to trust that the sender domain is authenticated and aligned before showing a brand mark.
-Many deployments require a strong DMARC policy such as quarantine or reject with enough coverage, plus working SPF or DKIM alignment.
+BIMI is closely tied to DMARC because receivers need a way to trust that the visible From domain is authenticated and aligned before showing a brand mark.
+Common rollout guidance expects a strong DMARC policy such as quarantine or reject, applied to the whole mail stream, plus working SPF or DKIM alignment.
 Even when the DNS syntax is correct, a receiver may suppress the logo if the message stream, certificate, SVG profile, or authentication history does not meet its local policy.

 The DNS owner name also matters.
-The default selector is common, but non-default selectors can be used when mail includes a BIMI-Selector header.
+The default selector is common, but non-default selectors can be used when mail includes a matching BIMI-Selector header.
 That can help separate brands, campaigns, or local-part prefix behavior, but it also adds more moving parts to test.
-A clean BIMI rollout usually starts with one default owner, a public HTTPS logo asset, an evidence decision, and a validation pass after DNS propagation.
+A clean rollout usually starts with one default owner, a public HTTPS logo asset, a certificate or no-evidence decision, and a validation pass after DNS propagation.

 | Piece | Role | Common failure |